GarrettStrealy/bankmarketing/README.md

-In this project I implemented machine learning algorithms in Python to accurately predict the results of a banks marketing campaign.
+In this project I implemented machine learning algorithms in Python to accurately predict the results of a banks' marketing campaign.
 This project demonstrates my ablity to utilize various libraries in Python to perform applied machine learning with high accuracy.

 ### Analysis